 User identification in Mixpanel is handled through a property called "distinct_id".
-Distinct_id is sent with each event to determine which customer sent the event.
-All the unique reports in Mixpanel (funnels, retention, uniques in insights), depend on distinct_id to follow a single customer.
-There are some consequences to using our library-issued distinct_ids, and we recommend managing your own user tracking with a system that closely maps to your particular authentication system.
+The distinct_id sent with each event determines which user sent the event.
+All the unique reports in Mixpanel (funnels, retention, uniques in insights), depend on distinct_id to follow a single user.

 The JS library will automatically issue a distinct_id to each user that loads the library.
 The JS distinct_id is a random, unique, 54-60 character hash, and is stored in a cookie.
 The cookie is specific to the domain, browser, computer and instance of Mixpanel (project).
 If you do not choose to manage distinct_id yourself, each time a user shows up in a new browser, on a new machine, or clears their cookies, they will appear to be a new unique user.